ChristianLempa/cheat-sheets/networking/mail/mail.md

 # Mail

-**Mail** or **EMail** is a igital method of exchanging messages between people using devices like computers, tablets, and mobile phones.
+**Mail** or **Email** is a digital method of exchanging messages between people using devices like computers, tablets, and mobile phones.
 Today's email systems are based on a store-and-forward model, allowing users to send and receive messages without needing to be online simultaneously.

 ## Mail Protocols